utdata/rwdir/docs/03-import.md

 You'll see a bunch of response in the Console.

-We need two othre packages as well, so also do:
+We need two other packages as well, so also do:

 ```r
 install.packages("janitor")